postgrespro/pg_probackup/Documentation.md

 - PAGE — creates an incremental PAGE backup based on the WAL files that have changed since the previous full or incremental backup was taken.
 - PTRACK — creates an incremental PTRACK backup tracking page changes on the fly.

-For details, see the section called “Creating a Backup”.
+For details, see the section “Creating a Backup”.

     -C
     --smooth-checkpoint